 About & contact

-I am also a researcher on WP6: Experimental Publishing, Re-use, and Impact of the Coventry University based COPIM (Community-led Open Publication Infrastructures for Monographs) research project; a member of Jisc's Open Research Advisory Board; an editorial board member of continent.; and a co-editor of the Combinatorial Books: Gathering Flowers experimental book series with Open Humanities Press.
+I am also a researcher on the Open Book Futures (OBF) research project; a co-convener of the Radical Open Access Collective; a co-editor of the Combinatorial Books: Gathering Flowers experimental book series with Open Humanities Press; and a an editorial board member of continent. journal.
 I also consult and support early career researchers in exploring more collaborative, horizontal, and open approaches towards publishing their monographs.
+Previously, I was a Research Associate at WP6: Experimental Publishing, Re-use, and Impact of the Coventry University based COPIM (Community-led Open Publication Infrastructures for Monographs) research project and a member of Jisc's Open Research Advisory Board.

 My previous work as a writer; managing editor; a writing tutor and thesis supervisor at the MA Studio for Immediate Spaces, Sandberg Institute, Amsterdam where I developed critical publishing as a learning environment for students to discuss societally relevant questions – such as who participates in knowledge creation on whose terms, and who owns knowledge – and to acquire various communication, publishing, and technological skills through collaborative work on publications; a visiting professor at diverse universities; curator; and researcher evolved at the intersections of experimental publishing, art, design, architecture, and the humanities.
 I am a founding member of DA Institut, as well as a member and former co-director of Depot Basel.